 - A calendar view for easy understanding of the academic plan

 - Planner notes where advisors can communicate additional information or special instruction about the course selection and/or grade needed in the course

 - A side-by-side degree audit/student planner view where the plan can be validated against the degree audit to have visual confirmation of how courses in the plan will apply to the degree audit

 - "On-track/off-track" tracking for advisors, administrators, and students to easily see if the student in on-track with his or her academic plan.
 This is managed by the advisor being able to indicate which courses are critical to the plan progress.

 Degree Works: What's Coming Next

-The next phase (Phase 3) of Degree Works to be introduced will be the Transfer Equivalency Self-Service (TreQ).
+A future phase (Phase 3) of Degree Works to be introduced will be the Transfer Equivalency Self-Service (TreQ).
 This gives prospective students the ability to obtain an unofficial "what-if" degree audit when considering their transfer of courses to Missouri State University.
 This works by the student self-reporting the courses, credit hours, and grades earned from other institutions, the information being compared to the University's Transfer Equivalency Guide, and applying the evaluation information to a degree audit.
-Implementation for phase 3 of Degree Works is currently in testing with go-live expected late in fall 2018.
+The implementation timeline for phase 3 of Degree Works is currently unknown.